ClouDesire/docusaurus/docs/api-product.md

 ## Authentication

-Secure access to the API is managed by the platform, generating an **unique token** during the provisioning process for each consumer, that expires when the subscription is terminated.
+Secure access to the API is managed by the platform, generating a **unique token** during the provisioning process for each consumer, that expires when the subscription is terminated.